How To Become A Copywriter (With NO Experience Or Portfolio)

 Props to ya if you go and do it!

-I wrote a post about how to get SHIT HOT copywriting skills on CopyHour.
+I wrote a post about how to copywrite for your copywriter career on CopyHour.
 Click here to read it.

 P.S.
 If you want to know why Gary Halbert called himself the world’s best copywriter (and got away with it), read this.

 P.P.S.
-UPDATE: I made a video about how to become a freelance copywriter despite having ZERO experience:
+UPDATE: I made a video about how to get into copywriting with no experience: